Homogenization with quasistatic Tresca's friction law: qualitative and quantitative results: Abstract

 \section{Abstract}

-The problems of frictional contacts are the key to the investigation of mechanical performances of composite materials under varying service environments.
-The paper considers a linear elasticity system with strongly heterogeneous coefficients and quasistatic Tresca's friction law, and we study the homogenization theories under the frameworks of H-convergence and small $\epsilon$-periodicity.
-The qualitative result is based on H-convergence, which shows the original oscillating solutions will converge weakly to the homogenized solution, while our quantitative result provides an estimate of asymptotic errors in the $H^1$ norm for the periodic homogenization.
-We also design several numerical experiments to validate the convergence rates in the quantitative analysis.
+Modeling of frictional contacts is crucial for investigating mechanical performances of composite materials under varying service environments.
+The paper considers a linear elasticity system with strongly heterogeneous coefficients and quasistatic Tresca friction law, and studies the homogenization theories under the frameworks of H-convergence and small $\epsilon$-periodicity.
+The qualitative result is based on H-convergence, which shows the original oscillating solutions will converge weakly to the homogenized solution, while our quantitative result provides an estimate of asymptotic errors in $H^1$-norm for the periodic homogenization.
+This paper also designs several numerical experiments to validate the convergence rates in the quantitative analysis.